 U01 & U19: Team Science

 The NIH BRAIN Initiative is pleased to offer a program of funding opportunities that supports teams of scientists who seek to cross boundaries of interdisciplinary collaboration to advance brain science.
-A synergistic team-based approach allows researchers with diverse expertise, perspectives, and ideas to work together to set and tackle innovative and challenging goals.
+A synergistic team-based approach allows researchers to work together to set and tackle innovative and challenging goals.
 Together, the team has an opportunity to transform neuroscience and enable significant advances in the field.

 Additionally, by participating in team science, researchers will: